trippleflux/nxscripts/nxmydb/trunk/readme.txt

 Password        = pass          # MySQL Server password Database        = ioftpd        # Database name
 Refresh         = 60            # Seconds between each database refresh

-# Connection type
 Compression     = True          # Use compression for the server connection

-# Connection pools
-Pool_Minimum    = 2             # Minimum number of sustained connections (must be greater than zero) Pool_Average    = 3             # Average number of sustained connections (usually slightly more than minimum) Pool_Maximum    = 5             # Maximum number of sustained connections (usually double the average) Pool_Expiration = 7200          # Seconds until a connection expires (usually less than MySQL's interactive_timeout)
-Pool_Timeout    = 5             # Seconds to wait for a connection to become available

-5. Configure and adjust these options as required.
+5. Adjust these options as required.
+There are several other options to enable SSL encryption and fine-tune the connection pool.
+For a list of available options, see the "Configuration" section of this manual.

-6. For configuring SSL, see the "Configuration" section of this manual for a list of available options.
-You will have to setup the certificate authority on the server, as well as generate/sign certificates for connecting clients.
+6. When configuring SSL, you will have to setup the certificate authority on the server, as well as generate/sign certificates for connecting clients.
 For more information on this, visit: